BerentM/cookery/README.md

-# Cookery API
+# Cokery API

 ## Introduction
 This API will be later used in application that will help me keep up with my growing cookbook - it will replace my old school paper notebook.
 Additionally I think that it's great side project to get better grasp on [FastAPI](https://fastapi.tiangolo.com/).

 ## Setup